deeplearning4j/deeplearning4j/customdatasets.md

 Each word vector is taken from word2vec and combined in to a singular row vector which becomes a representation of the window.
 In this case, the window vector would be [1 2 3 4 5 6 7 8 9].

-Word2vec is useful for named-entity recognition, semantic role labeling, summarization, lemmatization, parts-of-speech tagging, question and answer, and relationship extraction.
+The neural net known as Word2vec is useful for named-entity recognition, semantic role labeling, summarization, lemmatization, parts-of-speech tagging, question and answer, and relationship extraction.
 If BoW is macro, Word2vec is micro.
 It's primarily concerned with questions about elements of the text rather than the text in its entirety.